 When you’re born into design royalty, great taste is inherently in your bones.
-Step forward Tilly Hemingway and our latest love on Today’s Coolest Habitats.
+Step forward Tilly Hemingway and our latest love on Original Habitat.
 Tilly is the second child of Wayne and Gerardine Hemingway, best known as the founders of eponymous brand, Red or Dead.
 Tilly is a multi-disciplinary designer and partner in the the family business, Hemingway Design.
 She lives, with her partner, Dan, within an iconic 1970’s housing estate in north London (and one of our architectural favourites) designed by the revered modernist architect Neave Brown.

 Here we get to know a little more about Tilly, her life and her home.

 “I’m a designer by day and potter by night.
 I’ve worked for the family business; Hemingway Design, since graduating from the Bartlett School of Architecture, UCL in 2009, where I read Urban Design.
 At Hemingway Design I work across various design fields, from urban design and regeneration to furniture and product design.
 A couple of years ago I started my own ceramics business and now spend a few evenings a week making hand thrown ceramics in my studio attached to the office.

 “I feel very lucky being able to work on a range of different projects on a day to day basis and I really enjoy working alongside my family (my mum, dad and older brother are all part of the business).
 Making ceramics helps me wind down after a long day and working with my hands is such a nice contrast to sitting at a computer screen.
 Though I do need to work at finding a balance between the two.

 “Our philosophy at Hemingway Design is to improve the things that matter in life, and we honestly feel that good design can do this.
 I find working on urban design/regeneration projects the most rewarding; having somewhere nice to call home is important and knowing you have contributed to improving someone’s living environment is a good feeling.